hugo-mi/starter-hugo-academic/content/home/experience.md

     location: California
     date_start: '2021-09-01'
     date_end: ''
+    description: |2-
-    description: Academic project during the post master's degree at Télécom Paris in connection with a company in the energy sector.
-Research work on NILM (Non Intrusive Load Monitoring) technologies.
-Designing of an end-to-end model for activity detection from the aggregated electrical load curve of a house
+        Academic project during the post master's degree at Télécom Paris in connection with a company in the energy sector:

+        * Research: Writing of a state of the art document on NILM technologies for activity detection from the aggregated load curve of a house
+        * Analysing: Data investigation from the electrical load curve
+        * Modelling: Preprocessing of the electrical load curve to resampled timeseries sequences
+        * Deploying: Implementation of an end to end solution based on a convolutional autoencoder for anomaly detection

   - title: Professor of Semiconductor Physics
     company: University 11